 This Baby Guinness Cocktail is fun and deceiving; it’s actually an after dinner drink made by layering Bailey’s Irish Cream and Kahlua!
 A fun St. Patrick’s Day treat too!

-My daughter Emily shared a photo of this cocktail (well really a shot) with me last week; I have to admit I had never heard of it.
+My daughter Emily shared a photo of this Baby Guinness Cocktail (well really it’s a shot) with me last week; I have to admit I had never heard of it.
 Still, I thought it was not only so cute but just perfect for St

 You might wonder what the big deal is about putting a beer into a small glass and calling it a cocktail but hold on my friends…there is more to this than a first glance will tell.